- Volunteer Program

 - Administrative/clerical volunteers

-Volunteers not in compliance with this policy after December 31, 2021, will not be eligible to participate in the volunteer opportunities listed above until they are fully vaccinated and can provide proof.
+Volunteers not in compliance with this policy will not be eligible to participate in volunteer opportunities until they are fully vaccinated and can provide proof.

 Acceptable Forms of Proof